 Ratha Yatra also called Car festival or Chariot festival is a major festival of Odisha.
-Ratha Yatra means ratha means “chariot” and yatra meaning “journey“, this festival involves annual journey of the dieties.
+Ratha Yatra means Ratha means “chariot” and yatra meaning “journey“, this festival involves an annual journey of the deities.

 This festival draws millions of tourists both in-land and foreigners to the Grand Road.
 And the deities come down from the main temple to the Grand Road to meet the ocean of pilgrims.

-The Rath yatra festival commences on 25th June, Sunday 2017.
+The Rath Yatra festival commences on 14th July, Saturday 2018.

 (New-body ceremony).
 In terms of the provisions laid down in the Puri Car Festival code, it is the responsibility of the Forest Department of Govt. of Orissa to supply the required timber for construction of the Rathas free of cost every year.

-The construction of the Rathas starts on the Akshaya Trutiya day.
-Each of these grand and very huge Rathas (chariots) have different specifications:
+The construction of the Rathas starts on the Akshaya Tritiya day.
+Each of these grand and huge Rathas (chariots) have different specifications:

 The chariot of Balabhadra is called ‘Taladhvaja’ – has 16 wheels and is 22 cubits in height.
 Baladeva’s cart is blue, with a palm tree insignia, and four black horses.
 The protecting deity is Sesa.